16 Best UX Research Tools in 2026: Which One is Right For You?

 User testing with surveys, interviews, and test tasks.

-dscout is a platform for conducting UX research and remote testing, and you can even recruit from a 100,000+ panel of testers.
+dscout is a platform for conducting UX research and remote testing, and you can recruit from dscout’s panel or bring your own participants.

 Features include: